automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Rhabdodon.md

 # Rhabdodon
-## Description: A possible "missing link" between Iguanodon and Hypsilophodon.
+## A possible "missing link" between Iguanodon and Hypsilophodon.